Graphical user interface

 You can download the Europa data file [1] used in these examples from the PlanetMapper GitHub repository.

-To start, type planetmapper into a command line and press Enter.
-This will open a window where you can choose a file to open:[1]
+These will both open a window where you can then choose a file to open:

 User interface window with options to choose which file to open.